 3) Keep doing more dives.
 This will improve your confidence which will decrease the number of weights you wear.

 4) Develop a safety plan with your dive buddy, and stay close together to prevent separation.
 Agree on when to abort the dive.

 5) Maintain and inspect your dive gear.
 Do pre-dive buddy inspection.

 6) Safety dive gear.
 Always have your submersible marker buoy and whistle attached to your BCD.

 While You Drift Dive, Go With The Flow.

 Don’t fight the current…

 1) Once, you’re down near the bottom, remember, don’t fight the current.
-Cut back on the swimming because if you swim with the current you’re going to miss everything and be too ahead of your dive group.
+Cut back on your fin kicking because if you swim with the current you’re going to miss everything and be too ahead of your dive group.